j19sch/j19sch.github.io/posts/2025/20250216-optimizing-for-moments-of-discovery.md

 Thin vertical slices let you design later.
 You do want a high-level design, have a direction you're moving in.
 But the lower-level design, you only need that for the next vertical slice.
 Or as Dan North puts it: you want the ["Best Simple System for Now"](https://dannorth.net/best-simple-system-for-now/).

 Thin vertical slices let you test earlier in two ways.
 The first way, the more obvious one, is in the "thin".
 If what you build is smaller, you get to test it earlier.
 The second way, is in the "vertical".
-If you build something across your whole stack, something that's supposed to deliver value to your users, you get to evaluate it in a richer context.
-"Did I add the correct table to the database?" is a much narrower question than "Do my users now have this extra capability?"
-Instead of only testing part of a solution, you get to test the solution as a whole.
+If you build something across your whole stack, something that's supposed to deliver value to your users, you get to evaluate it in a richer context. *"Did I add the right table to the database?"* is a much narrower question than *"Do my users now have this extra capability?"* Instead of only testing part of a solution, you get to test the solution as a whole.

 ## Just-in-time refinement

 Just-in-time refinement means that you specify work at the last responsible moment.
 The specificity and the moment go hand-in-hand here.
 High-level specification might happen months in advance.
 It's just a list of high-level work, often called "epics".
 Since you're describing them so far in advance, things might change.
 You might want to do them differently or not at all.
 So it doesn't make sense to specify them in any further detail or break them up in smaller work items.
+As you get closer to doing the work, you fill in more and more of the details.

 Just-in-time refinement lets you design later, because that's exactly what you do.
 Postpone design to the latest moment where it doesn't hurt your ability to deliver.
-What that last responsible moment is, depends on your context, but I suspect in most cases it's later than you think it is.
+What that last responsible moment is, depends on your context, but I suspect in most cases it's later than you think.

 Just-in-time refinement lets you test earlier.
 It makes design into an incremental process that almost unnoticeable morphs into building.
 (As in: the only sufficiently detailed specification of software is code.)
 So instead of writing some code according to some spec defined weeks ago, you're encouraged to remain mentally engaged with what you're building and how it should be designed.
-And with design and test being two sides of the same coin - only distinguished by the moment of discovery (at least in this blog post series)- build morphs as easily into test as design morphed into build.
+And with design and test being two sides of the same coin - only [distinguished by the moment of discovery](link://slug/the-difference-between-a-test-case-and-a-requirement-is-the-moment-of-discovery) - build morphs as easily into test as design morphed into build.
 You're testing earlier, because design - build - test are no longer three sequential phases of delivering software.

 ---

 What do you do to optimize for moments of discovery?
-Do you see risks of these two practices and one habit backfiring?
+What risks and challenges do you see with these two practices?
 Are there contexts where you would not want to optimize for moments of discovery?

 ---